-The diverse range of habitats occurring throughout the 25,300-acre, USACE-operated land base adjacent to Nimrod Lake require a diversity of management actions to achieve habitat improvement for the benefit of wildlife and environmental sustainability.
+The diverse range of habitats occurring throughout the 25,278-acre, USACE-operated Nimrod Lake Project require a diversity of management actions to achieve habitat improvement for the benefit of wildlife and environmental sustainability.
 Additionally, the management and development of existing and potential future recreation areas should reflect historical and evolving recreation trends and demands.
 The following excerpt from EP 1130-2-550 express the goals for the Nimrod Lake Master Plan: